Miami radio legend Rick Shaw passed away at his home in Cooper City, Florida, on Friday, September 22, 2017. He was 78.

 The first rock ’n’ roll disc jockey I remember listening to was Bob Green, who had a show at night on the otherwise adult-oriented pop station WINZ, broadcasting from studios “high atop the Biscayne Terrace Hotel” in downtown Miami.
 I followed him when he went over to WQAM in ’60 or ’61.
 (Soon after that he left radio to manage the career of his wife, Anita “Paper Roses” Bryant.)

-Before long, Ruthie and I were glued to WQAM everywhere, all the time – listening at home, in the car (where Mom and Dad had little control over the radio buttons), at the beach (I’d started surfing in spring 1963), walking the few blocks to and from school, and later even in class sometimes (sneaky earphone placement).
+Before long, Ruthie and I both had transistor radios, and were glued to WQAM everywhere, all the time – listening at home, in the car (where Mom and Dad had little control over the radio buttons), at the beach (I’d started surfing in spring 1963), walking the few blocks to and from school, and later even in class sometimes (sneaky earphone placement).

 Die-hard Tiger Radio listeners as we were, if we didn’t like a song or a commercial on WQAM, we’d flip to WFUN.
 I’d also tune in to WMBM, Miami’s R&B station, for James Brown and Ike Turner and the most insane DJ-read commercials I’d ever heard.